 - ¼ cup chopped green onions

-Add the butter and cream cheese to the slow cooker and mash the potatoes until smooth and creamy.
+- Add the milk, butter, and cream cheese to the slow cooker and mash the potatoes until smooth and creamy.

-Stir the sour cream, grated cheddar, fried bacon, green onions, salt, and pepper into the potatoes.
+- Stir the sour cream, grated cheddar, fried bacon, green onions, salt, and pepper into the potatoes.
 Continue stirring until cheese has melted and potatoes are well mixed.
+Add more milk as needed to reach your desired consistency.